sandyjmacdonald/sandyjmacdonald.github.io/_posts/2018-01-10-anatomy-of-an-image-part-I.md

 For that reason, I tend to **underexpose by between a half and a whole stop**, as it's much easier to pull out detail from underexposed areas than from overexposed.
-I almost always shot in aperture mode, so that I can control the amount of depth of field in the image.
+I almost always shoot in aperture mode, so that I can control the amount of depth of field in the image.
 For square-on images like this, I tend to shoot with more depth of field and keep everything in the image sharp; this shot was taken at *f*8.0 and ISO 100.